FSS/PPS 03.23 - Texas Sales and Use Taxes - Collection, Reporting, and Remittance

 Sr. Reviewer: Director, Payroll and Tax Compliance

-To ensure that policy conforms to State Law.
+This PPS will help to ensure that policy conforms to state law.

-It is the policy of the university to comply with the state of Texas Sales and Use Tax regulations by collecting, accounting for, reporting and remitting sales tax in a timely manner.
+It is the policy of the Texas State University to comply with the state of Texas Sales and Use Tax regulations by collecting, accounting for, reporting, and remitting sales tax in a timely manner.
 Departments engaged in the sale of taxable goods and services must collect and deposit the sales tax, and the university must forward a monthly report to the State of Texas Comptroller’s Office.

-Seller – Every retailer on campus or any other person or organization on campus who sells, leases or rents taxable items or services.
-Examples of sellers on campus are the University Bookstore and PAWS market in the LBJ Student Center, the Student Recreation Center, the Outdoor Recreation Center, the Golf Course Pro Shop, and the Texas State Athletics website and concessions.
+Seller – every retailer on campus or any other person or organization on campus who sells, leases, or rents taxable items or services.
+Examples of sellers on campus are PAWS Market in the LBJ Student Center, the Student Recreation Center, the Outdoor Recreation Center, Parking Services, and the Texas State Athletics website and concessions.

 Sales Tax Exemption – A seller may accept a valid Texas Sales and Use Tax Exemption Certificate that exempts the buyer from sales and use tax on goods or services.